Skip to Content

 Bean, Choctaw

-The Choctaw Bean is an interesting species of freshwater mussel that is native to Florida.
-It is named after the Choctaw people, who are a Native American tribe with a rich history in America.
-This mussel species, like other mussels, is important for maintaining healthy aquatic ecosystems by filtering water and serving as a source of food for different types of wildlife.
+The Choctaw Bean is an interesting species of freshwater mussel native to Florida.
+It is named after the Choctaw people, a Native American tribe with a rich history in America.
+Like other mussels, this species is important for maintaining healthy aquatic ecosystems by filtering water and serving as a source of food for different types of wildlife.

 Bartram’s Hairstreak Butterfly